rmrfslashbin/rmrfslashbin.io/content/about/me.md

 - 🇫🇷 I speak a bit of French.
 - 🧶 I know how to crochet.
 - 🧑‍🍳 [Cooking](https://bit.ly/3FkjhnH) is my favorite weekend activity.
+- 🎶 I curate montly playlists of music I'm listening to on [Apple Music](https://music.apple.com/profile/rmrfslashbin).

+## Contact Me:
+I'm happy to connect and engage with entities that are not bots or  spammers.
+I'm also happy to answer questions about my professional life, my personal life, or anything else you'd like to know.
+Pick the [social link](https://rmrfslashbin.io) congruent with your social presense and say "hi".